getporter/porter/docs/content/blog/ignoring-errors.md

 These mixin commands are idempotent and handle errors automatically for you.
 This lets you focus on the resources you need, and spend less time figuring out how to automate a command-line tool to work in a way it wasn't designed for.

-The example mixin, Skeletor, has been updated with an example custom command to help get you started.
+The example mixin, [Skeletor], has been updated with an example custom command to help get you started.

 ## Try it out